 In addition to our full-time programs, Drexel provides a number of flexible options for students looking to complete their bachelor's degrees.

 Transfer students at Drexel are eligible for a variety of financial aid options, including merit-based scholarships, loans, and grants.
 For more information, please see our Financing Options page.

-Commuter and Transfer Student Engagement (CTSE) provides support and services to help commuter and transfer students feel more connected to Drexel.
+Commuter and Off-Campus Communities Office (COCO) provides support and services to help commuter and transfer students feel more connected to Drexel.